-Percona Server for MongoDB stores data files in /var/lib/mongodb/ by default.
-The configuration file is /etc/mongod.conf.
+By default, Percona Server for MongoDB stores data files in /var/lib/mongodb/ and configuration parameters in /etc/mongod.conf .

 Starting the service

 Percona Server for MongoDB is not started automatically after installation.
 Start it manually using the following command: